legitbox/BSP/README.md

 # BSP
-Bedrock Server Pilot is a program designed to make managing a minecraft bedrock dedicated server a breeze
+Bedrock Server Pilot is a program designed to make managing a Minecraft Bedrock dedicated server a breeze